Digital SMEs set for a boost after partnership with the EUIPO announced

 The UK IPO has opened a consultation on this proposal.
 Responses must be submitted by the closing date of 4 February 2013.

 In particular, they want to hear what businesses think.

-If you would like to know more about how the proposed change may affect you, and for advice on best practice in marking products and packaging with patent information under the current rules, speak to Jonathan Caruana or your usual contact at Wilson Gunn.
+If you would like to know more about how the proposed change may affect you, and for advice on best practice in marking products and packaging with patent information under the current rules, please speak to your usual contact at Wilson Gunn.